kbporter/rcode/README.md

 # rcode

-code for analyzing behavioral data in R
+- code for analyzing behavioral error rates of an enumeration task

+### linregR.R
+- performs linear regresson on error rates and calculates R2

+###### Inputs:
-linregR - takes an input of error rates in a .csv file and performs linear regression.
+- error rates in .csv files (rows = subjects, columns = stimulus condition)
+- can take multiple experiments/csv files in conditions vector (line 4)

+###### Outputs:
+*For each experiment*
+- csv file with the fitline points for each subject
+- csv with r2 values for each subject

+*For each subject + experiment*
-  The output is csv files with the fitline and r2 values, as well as png figures.
+- png of the raw data, with the fitline and r2 value displayed